benwiley4000/volca-sampler-plugins/README.md

 You might be thinking this looks like a loop that could last forever, and you're right!
 The feedback will technically last for as long as the AudioBuffer we're writing to, although at some point you won't hear it anymore (as long as the feedback level is below 1).

 And you'll notice near the top of the plugin, the code to create our OfflineAudioContext is a bit different.
-We have a parameter called "Tail time" that allows our output AudioBuffer to have a longer duration than our input.
+We have a parameter called `tailTime` that allows our output AudioBuffer to have a longer duration than our input.
 This allows us to hear the decaying delay effect, rather than cutting it off at the moment the original sample ended:

 ```js
 const audioContext = new OfflineAudioContext({